pmercer01gh/easy-tic-tac-toe/README.md

 The game features two distinct difficulty levels:

 ### Easy Mode
-The computer in easy mode is designed to ensure the player always wins:
+The computer in easy mode is designed to help the player win:
-- Skips turns frequently to give the player an advantage
 - Avoids blocking the player's winning moves
-- If a draw would occur, automatically gives the win to the player
 - Makes deliberately suboptimal moves

 ### Hard Mode